Scytar/coleciome-me/README.md

 The goal consists in developing a Web Application for collecting and trading of items.

 `Requirements:`
-- Use of API RESTful,
+- Use of RESTful API,
 - SPA (Single Page Application),
 - VanillaJS focused,
 - Session Control,
 - Image upload, storage and display

-*This project was required in September 19th*
+*This project was required in September 19th 2022*